mazexiaozhoulu/Leetcode-/lintcode 651 Binary Tree Vertical Order Traversal .md

 ```
 Time Complexity: {O}(N) where N is the number of nodes in the tree.

-Following the same analysis in the previous BFS approach, the only difference is that this time we don't need the costy sorting operation (i.e. {O}(N \log N)).
+Following the same analysis in the previous BFS approach, the only difference is that this time we don't need the costy sorting operation ({O}(N \log N)).

-Space Complexity: {O}(N) where NN is the number of nodes in the tree.
+Space Complexity: {O}(N) where N is the number of nodes in the tree.
 The analysis follows the same logic as in the previous BFS approach.
 ```
 from collections import defaultdict class Solution: